OpenCode vs Codex CLI: 161K vs 83K Stars, GPT-5.5 vs Scout Agent (2026)

 The One-Sentence Verdict

-OpenCode = Provider freedom + local models + privacy, but generic optimization.
+OpenCode = Provider freedom + 7.5M MAD + Scout agent + background subagents + desktop app, but generic optimization.

 OpenCode GitHub Stars